03 February-12 April 2020

 Critically analyse the basic principles, techniques, physiological impacts, applications, supporting evidence and controversies for selected complementary therapies as they pertain to mental health.

-Apply reflective practice to examining one’s own insights into personal wellbeing and health, from a mind-body perspective.
+Apply reflective practice to examining one’s own insights into personal wellbeing and mental health, from a mind-body perspective.